 fresh sliced peaches in a large glass measuring cup; sliced peaches in a casserole dish.

 Dump them directly in the casserole dish, no need to grease the pan.
-Top with sugar and flour and spices.
+Top with sugar, flour and spices.

-Sugar: The recipe calls for 1 and 1/2 cups sugar, but this amount is totally flexible!
+A note about the sugar: The recipe calls for 1 and 1/2 cups of sugar, but this amount is totally flexible!
 If you have underripe peaches, they will not be as sweet; add more like 1 and 3/4 cup or even up to 2 cups.
 If they are very ripe, consider adding only 1 and 1/4 cups.
 (If using canned peaches, use 1 cup sugar; see below.)
+If you are short on peaches or are just making a smaller batch of cobbler, you can also use less sugar so it doesn´t overwhelm the dessert.
+It´s really a foolproof recipe so trust your sugar sense on this one (it’s like a spidey sense but for sugar fiends like me).

 peaches in a casserole dish sprinkled with sugar; peaches sprinkled with flour and spices.